1. Configure your project

 Now build and run the project.

-Now you will add Apollo Kotlin to the project.
+Now let's add Apollo Kotlin to the project.

 Get the latest version of Apollo Kotlin

-You can find the latest version of Apollo Kotlin from the github releases page.
-It is also displayed at the top of the apollo-android repo.
+You can find the latest version of Apollo Kotlin from the GitHub releases page.
+It is also displayed at the top of the apollo-kotlin repo.

 because it is the latest version at the time of writing.
 Feel free to use a more recent version if one is available.